-I can’t honestly say that I have particularly loved to apply this principle with our homes.
+I have particularly loved to apply this principle with our homes.

-We thought we were going to need to replace the windows, carpet, the cabinets, toilets, and vanities.
+It was so filthy we thought we were going to need to replace the windows, carpet, the cabinets, toilets, and vanities.

 Then we got to work.
 We painted the walls.
 We took down the door and I repainted them one by one.
 I developed temporary arthritis on my thumb from painting so much.